Topological Aspects of Quantum Entanglement: Summary

 \section{Summary}

 We have shown that entanglement is a necessary condition for forming invariants from $R$ matrices from state summation models in the oriented case, while the arguments used by \cite{amsshort} do not generalize to the unoriented case for state summation models.
 We must highlight the fact that this appears to be the first time that the two methods (combinatorial and enhanced Yang-Baxter operators) have been shown to differ.
 We also have found that there is a potential relationship between virtual knots and quantum entanglement that could elucidate more about the relationship between topology and quantum entanglement.
 However, there exist quantum algorithms for forming topological invariants of knots that rely on no entanglement at all, as in the quantum algorithm described here for computing the Jones polynomial on three-strand braids, which depends only on a single qubit.
 In conclusion, by studying the boundary between topological and quantum entanglement we can construct a correspondence between topological invariants and entangling $R$ matrices that may have a significant impact on the study of quantum computing.
+In the final section of the paper we have discussed relations between the ideas of this paper and the entanglement hypotheses of Aravind and the ER = EPR hypothesis of Susskind and his collaborators.
+In the light of the latter hypothesis we have shown how to augment a space to a new space that contains a topological version of the tensor networks describing its quantum structure.\\